psychemedia/storytelling-notes/butterball.md

 So the men took Jack out of the bag and filled it with thorns, and then Jack gave them some butter-milk, and ran home.

 When the witch came back from the town she picked up her bag, threw it over her shoulder, and walked away.
-But she had not gone far before the thorns began to prick her back, and she said, " Jack, I think thou'st got some pins about thee, lad."
+But she had not gone far before the thorns began to prick her back, and she said, "Jack, I think thou'st got some pins about thee, lad."

 As soon as she had got home she emptied the bag upon a clean white sheet that she had ready.
 But when she found that there was nothing in the bag but thorns she was very angry and said, "I'll catch thee to-morrow, Jack, and I'll boil thee."